f4exb/sdrangel/plugins/channelrx/udpsink/readme.md

 <h3>14: Spectrum display</h3>

 This is the spectrum display of the channel signal after bandpass filtering.
-Please refer to the Spectrum display description for details.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)

 This spectrum is centered on the center frequency of the channel (center frequency of reception + channel shift) and is that of a complex signal i.e. there are positive and negative frequencies.
 The width of the spectrum is proportional of the sample rate.
 That is for a sample rate of S samples per seconds the spectrum spans from -S/2 to +S/2 Hz.